OscarSavolainenDR/R2SALeads/README.md

 ## PostgreSQL database
 For local development, it uses a PostgreSQL database.
 Therefore you will need some local PostgreSQL database: I used `pgAdmin 4`: https://www.pgadmin.org/.

-## Heroku dyno production environment
+## We use Heroku dynos to host the backend in production
 In production, this backend was loaded onto a Heroku dyno, which has a built in database that automatically gets swapped in.
 The Heroku dyno also has a built-in REDIS broker.

 ## Integrated with Stripe payments via webhooks